jodiqiao/jodiqiao/README.md

 -->

 What I'm up to:
-- I'm working on my personal brand website that is 100% my own design, from scratch
+- I'm working on my personal website that is 100% my own design, from scratch
-- Back at school
+- Working as a Jr Data Scientist for Health Canada again; our team has some exciting data engineering projects cooking!

 Let's talk!